 When the July weather reaches to 90-degree temperatures and smothering humidity, kitchen canning duties make for an uncomfortable chore.

-While we've been busy at our farm making wild black raspberry preserves and blackberry jam, down the road, our farm friends the Scamerhorns have already starting canning green beans.
+While we've been busy at our farm making wild black raspberry preserves and blackberry jam, down the road, our farm friends the Scamerhorns have already started canning green beans.

 On Monday, I joined my parents, with the Scamerhorns to pay our respects for the passing of our mutual farm neighbor Elizabeth "Betty" Vendl, who died Friday at age 93.
 Our back field connects to the more than 100-acre farm of Betty, and her late husband Jim.
 I love the wonderful photo of her from 70 years ago in the potato patch in her garden during World War II, which I've published with today's column.